ncatlab/nlab-content/pages/1/1/2/1/1211/content.md

 Finsler and Scott extensionality may be understood as special cases of this for particular bisimulations $\sim$.
 (So can strong extensionality, since any set equipped with a relation has a weakest bisimulation $\approx$.)
 This is the approach taken by Aczel to study all the above notions of extensionality together.

-In particuar, strong extensionality implies Scott extensionality, and the converse holds for well-founded relations.
+In particular, strong extensionality implies Scott extensionality, and the converse holds for well-founded relations.
 Thus, all forms of extensionality are equivalent for well-founded relations.

 ## Examples